AlexRyabov/fusedLASSO/README.md

 # fusedLASSO

-This is a simple fused lasso regression to fit a linear combination of features
+This is a simple MATLAB package for fused lasso regression to fit a linear combination of features

   Y^j = \sum_i \theta_i X_i^j